hexaflex-zz/svm/README.md

 * __cmd__: Contains executables.
 These are mainly front-ends for packages and some useful tools.
   * __cmd/svm__: Contains the executable VM.
 This is the one thay actually runs your programs.
   * __cmd/svm-asm__: Contains the executable front-end for the assembler.
+  * __cmd/svm-fdd__: A small program which creates and examines 1.44MB floppy disk images.
   * __cmd/svm-sprite__: A small tool which generates SVM source code from sprite sheets.
 * __devices__: The root directory for implementations of all the virtual hardware components.
   As well as defining some common shared interface types.